-The Workers’ Compensation Independent Review Service (WCIRS) is an independent and impartial review function that operates within the Independent Review division of General Counsel’s Office at Worksafe Victoria.
-The WCIRS provides injured workers with the opportunity to seek a quick and cost-effective review of certain ‘reviewable decisions’ made by Agents.
+The Workers’ Compensation Independent Review Service (WCIRS) is an independent review function within the Independent Review Division of General Counsel’s Office at Worksafe Victoria.
+The WCIRS provides injured workers with a quick and cost-effective review of certain Agent and WorkSafe ‘reviewable decisions’.

 - an online application portal: workers can fill in and lodge an application form using the online application portal.

 - PDF application form: workers can download the application form by clicking ‘Download PDF’, fill in the form electronically or in pen and returning it to WCIRS.

 - telephone: workers can call WCIRS who can assist them to fill out answers to the questions in the application form.
 The form will then be sent to the worker by email or post to review, sign and return to WCIRS by email or post.